Convert RTF to TEX

 Input RTF file (research_paper.rtf):

-A Novel Approach to Machine Learning Abstract This paper presents a new method for classification.
+A Novel Approach to Machine Learning Abstract This paper presents a new classification method.
 1. Introduction Machine learning has become increasingly important.
 The formula for accuracy is: accuracy = correct / total

 Output TEX file (research_paper.tex):